Nursing Home Resident Transfers and Injuries

 - If the resident is unable to assist with the transfer

 - If the resident is at risk of falling

 - If the resident is at risk of injury

 - Displays mild to moderate standing balance deficits.

 - If the resident weighs more than 250 lbs.

 - The resident can assist with weight bearing but may need to be more consistent.

 To better understand two-person assists, let’s look at an example.
 Imagine that a resident cannot assist with a transfer from their bed to a wheelchair but can still assist with bearing weight.
 The resident would be at risk of a fall transfer injury if they attempted the transfer themselves or with a single assistant.
 A two-person assist is necessary and would involve two qualified assistants working together to support the resident’s weight and ensure their safety during the transfer.
 The assistants would lift the resident and move them to the wheelchair, avoiding obstacles and maintaining proper posture and alignment.

 Transfer injuries can have a profound impact on the health and well-being of nursing home residents.
 It is essential for families and friends to be aware of the dangers of transfer injuries and to take steps to protect their loved ones.
 If you believe that your loved one has suffered a transfer injury, it is important to seek legal assistance to investigate the facts and determine whether the nursing home is legally responsible for your loved one’s injuries.

-The Noll Law Office is committed to assisting victims of transfer injuries in Illinois.
+The Noll Law Office is committed to assisting victims of nursing home abuse an neglect in Illinois.
 They encourage individuals or their loved ones who have experienced a transfer injury to reach out to them for more information on their rights and the services they offer to support them at (217) 414-8889.